KevinBritten/BaccaratGame/README.md

 - **Saving and Loading:** Once a directory is set, autosave allows the game to be loaded at another time.

 ## How to play
-- If you want to save your game, set a folder to save files to using the "Set save data" button.
+- If you want to save your game, set a folder to save files to using the "Set data save" button.
 The game will autosave after every hand.
 - Sit one or more players using the buttons at the bottom of the window.
 - Once players are sat, click the "Bet" button to move onto betting.
 - Bet on the player's hand, the banker's hand, and/or for a tie.